rupesh40/DevOps-Health-Check-Dashboard/README.md

   - Responsive design

 - **CI/CD with GitHub Actions**:
-  This project uses GitHub Actions for continuous integration (CI) and continuous deployment (CD).
+  - This project uses GitHub Actions for continuous    integration (CI) and continuous deployment (CD).
 The CI/CD pipeline automates the process of building, testing, and deploying the application.
-  The CI pipeline is defined in `.github/workflows/ci-cd.yml`.
-You can find further documentation in `.github/workflows/readme.md`.
+  - The CI pipeline is defined in `.github/workflows/ci-cd. yml`.
+You can find further documentation in `.github/ workflows/readme.md`.

 *\[Detailed UI documentation available in `ui/README.md`\]*